Back To Search Results

 Chemical Testing

-• Three-drop Method[19]
+• Three-drop method

-This method makes use of aqueous solutions comprising the five basic tastes.
-Three samples are presented to the subject, one of which contains the tastant, the other two being simply water.
-It is either delivered as three droplets or larger volumes that require the participant to sip, swill, and spit.
+This method makes use of aqueous solutions comprising the 5 basic tastes.
+Three samples are presented to the subject, one of which contains the tastant, the other 2 being simply water.
+It is either delivered as 3 droplets or larger volumes that require the participant to sip, swill, and spit.
 The subject indicates which of the three samples contained the taste solution.
 This must be correctly identified three times, or else the next (higher) concentration solution is used.
-It can be used to test for both the detection threshold (the concentration at which the subject correctly identifies the presence of a taste) and the recognition threshold (where the subject also correctly identifies the taste).[20]
+It can be used to test for both the detection threshold (the concentration at which the subject correctly identifies the presence of a taste) and the recognition threshold (where the subject also correctly identifies the taste).[19]
 This style of test, using aqueous solutions, is a whole-mouth test and therefore cannot localize, which is of importance in iatrogenic impairment where a surgical complication might cause a locally isolated defect.
-The aqueous solution might also wash away the saliva, the usual medium through which tastants are delivered to taste buds, thus altering taste sensitivity.[21]
-Because the subject must verbalize their result to the examiner, this is a subjective test.
+The aqueous solution might also wash away the saliva, the usual medium through which tastants are delivered to taste buds, thus altering taste sensitivity.[20]
+Because the subject must verbalize their result to the examiner, this is a subjective test.[21]

-• Taste Tablets
+• Taste tablets

 The transport and utilization of aqueous solutions posed some logistical challenges, overcome by developing tablets or wafers impregnated with the basic tastants.
 These can be easily stored and used for routine clinical practice.
 They suffer the same drawbacks as any whole-mouth testing method but are a suitable alternative to the three-drop method.
 The same technique can be employed with taste tablets as long as increasing concentrations of tastant are available.

-• Filter Paper Discs
+• Filter paper discs

 Edible or inedible filter paper may be used in discs or ‘taste strips’ and placed in specific tongue or mouth regions, allowing for regional testing.
 This is particularly used to detect isolated lesions of the chorda tympani (anterior two-thirds of the tongue) or glossopharyngeal nerve (posterior tongue).
-Typical testing methods include a number of strips/discs applied to each side of the tongue while it is protruding from the mouth (thus eliminating the role of the olfactory or trigeminal pathways).
+Typical testing methods include several strips/discs applied to each side of the tongue while it is protruding from the mouth (thus eliminating the role of the olfactory or trigeminal pathways).
 The correct answers are added up, and a score below a certain threshold, or a difference in score between sides of the tongue, is considered abnormal and requires further investigation.[22]

-• Taste Strips
+• Taste strips

 Electrical Testing